VictoriaMetrics/VictoriaMetrics/README.md

 * Network usage: outbound traffic is negligible.
 Ingress traffic is ~100 bytes per ingested data point via [Prometheus remote_write API](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#remote_write).
-  The actual ingress bandwitdh usage depends on the average number of labels per ingested metric and the average size of label values.
-Higher number of per-metric lables and longer label values mean higher ingress bandwidth.
+  The actual ingress bandwidth usage depends on the average number of labels per ingested metric and the average size of label values.
+The higher number of per-metric labels and longer label values mean the higher ingress bandwidth.

 The required resources for query path:

 * RAM size: depends on the number of time series to scan in each query and the `step` argument passed to [/api/v1/query_range](https://prometheus.io/docs/prometheus/latest/querying/api/#range-queries).
-  Higher number of scanned time series and lower `step` argument results in higher RAM usage.
+  The higher number of scanned time series and lower `step` argument results in the higher RAM usage.

 * CPU cores: a CPU core per 30 millions of scanned data points per second.